ArthurAtangana/blackjack-simulation/atomic_graph_models/threshold.md

 ## ta - Time advance function
 There are two state categories the time advance cares about: There is an input to evaluate, or there isn't.
 If there is, take a decision (think time, around 0.1 seconds), otherwise, do nothing.
+Note: "_" refers to any value (don't care value), we do not need this value to evaluate ta.

 ### s = (_, 0)
-ta = inf
+ta = infinite
 ### s != (_, 0)
 ta = think_time = 0.1s + variation